-Welcome to Greenspace Guardians, a new certification from the Civic Garden Center (CGC)!
-If you’d like to learn how to play a leadership role in conservation projects on public lands, this training series will teach you how.
-Our goal is to train the next generation of conservation stewards to restore and protect our region’s public greenspaces.
+Welcome to Greenspace Guardians, a certification from the Civic Garden Center (CGC)!
+If you’d like to learn how to play a leadership role in conservation projects on public lands, this series will teach you how.
+Our goal is to train the next generation of stewards to restore and protect our region’s public greenspaces.
 Sign up for the interest list or keep reading for all the details.

 What’s a Greenspace Guardian?